pinnaclepaul007/FIFA_U21_Data_Cleaning_Task/README.md

 ![image](https://user-images.githubusercontent.com/105908253/226147409-4e1fba84-e809-4fba-9183-22c4a55ef108.png)

 # Height & Weight:
 The column contains inconsistent data.
-The value of height was entered in two different format- 120cm & 5’10” (foot&inches), while the ‘weight’ column has values entered in two format- ‘kg’ and ‘ibs’.
+The value of height was entered in two different format.
+For example 120cm & 5’10” (foot&inches), while the ‘weight’ column had values entered in two different format- ‘kg’ and ‘lbs’.

 ![image](https://user-images.githubusercontent.com/105908253/226147418-84fcf11e-3f59-4720-9b13-5b96a35fdcb1.png)

 To achieve consistent data in this column, I converted the foot & inches values to cm.
-This was done using a formula to multiply the feet by 30.48 and the inches by 2.54 which is the standard conversion.
+This was done using a formula to multiply the feet by 30.48 and the inches by 2.54 which is the standard conversion rate.
 Let cm = if Text.Contains([Height],"cm") then Number.From( Text.BeforeDelimiter([Height],"cm")) else null, ft = Number.From ( Text.BeforeDelimiter([Height], "'")), inch = Number.From ( Text.BetweenDelimiters( [Height], "'", """")),
 Result = if cm is null then (ft*30.48) + (inch*2.54) else cm in Result